EdwardVoermans/ETIG-Stack-InfluxDB3/README.md

 - **Docker** & **Docker Compose** installed.
 - **OpenSSL** (for certificate generation).
 - A **bash shell** or compatible terminal.
-- A machine or VM with at least **2 CPU / 4 GB RAM** I used a Raspberry Pi 4.
+- A machine or VM with preferably **2 CPU / 4 GB RAM** However I used a Raspberry Pi 4, works fine.
 - Internet connectivity for pulling container images.

 ---